Bedrock-Technology/uniiotx-querier/README.md

 For additional information, refer to the [lnav's documentation](https://lnav.org/docs).

 ## Close App
-You can signal the process to terminate gracefully with the following command: `pkill -SIGTERM uniiotx-querier`.
+You can signal the process to terminate gracefully with the following command: `pkill -SIGTERM uniiotx`.

 ## Flags Info
-For more information on flags, navigate to the `./app` directory and run the command `./uniiotx-querier -h`.
+For more information on flags, navigate to the `./app` directory and run the command `./uniiotx -h`.

 ```
 An app provides a REST API for querying uniIOTX project's contract status